deliveroo/label-semver-tagger.action/README.md

-# Label Tagger
+# Label SenVer Tagger

-This action can be used when PRs with labels containing semantic versioning information have been merged.
+This action is useful when PRs with labels containing semantic versioning information have been merged.
 It will bump the version data appropriately, commit those changes to your `master` branch, and tag them with the appropriate (optionally component-prefixed) git tag.

+The inputs for the action allow specifying how version information is stored in your repo, and what the tags should look like.
+The defaults are listed below in the example.

+## Example

 ```yaml
 on: